lukasbasedow/directory2rss/README.md

 If `noverify` is added and set to `yes` HTTPS connections will not be verified.

+To set authentication credentials edit the config.ini in section auth.

 ### Example

 To read a feed of `https://example.com/some_directory` just add `http://localhost:5000/?url=https://example.com/some_directory` to your feed reader.